learningtocode101/CV/README.md

 - Project management
 - Frameworks such as RSpec, Jasmine, Ruby on Rails
 - Learning languages such as Ruby, JavaScript
-- Developing Test Driven Development process using testing framworks such RSpec, Jasmine, Capybara.
+- Test Driven Development process using testing framworks such RSpec, Jasmine, Capybara.

 #### FlatIron School (June 2018 - August 2018)
 10 week part-time Introduction to Front-End Development course